kgryte/pranav-qs-blog/README.md

 daxpy(5.0, x['::2,:,:'], y['::2,:,:']);
 ```

 Importantly, not only can you independently install any one of stdlib's over [4,000 packages](https://github.com/stdlib-js), but you can also fix, improve, and remix any one of those packages by forking an associated GitHub repository.
 And by defining explicit layers of abstraction and dependency trees, stdlib offers you the freedom to choose the right layer of abstraction for your application.
-In some ways, it's a simple idea, but it leads to powerful consequences!
+In some ways, it's a simple--and, if you're accustomed to conventional scientific software library design, perhaps unorthodox--idea, but, when tightly integrated with the web platform, it has powerful consequences!

 ### TODO: What about WebAssembly?